duality-solutions/Sequence/doc/multiwallet-qt.md

 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

-A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into SilkGUI.
-At present it contains the WalletView instances for the wallets and does little more than passing on messages from SilkGUI to the currently selected WalletView.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in SilkGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to SilkGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into SequenceGUI.
+At present it contains the WalletView instances for the wallets and does little more than passing on messages from SequenceGUI to the currently selected WalletView.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in SequenceGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to SequenceGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to silk.cpp
+Changes to sequence.cpp
 ----------------------
-silk.cpp is the entry point into silk-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton SilkGUI instance called window.
-Formerly, SilkGUI kept a pointer to a single instance of a WalletModel.
+sequence.cpp is the entry point into sequence-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton SequenceGUI instance called window.
+Formerly, SequenceGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: